djsudduth/keep-it-markdown/README.md

 Added create and update dates of markdown files to imported notes

 ## 0.5.2 Recent Changes
-Switched audio file extensions to m4a from acc
+Switched audio file extensions from AAC back to M4A
-Added Joplin exports flag to use front matter header
+Added Joplin exports -j flag to use front matter header
+Removed first dash on list notes exported to Logseq with -l switch